 After that, pour in 250 mL of 3% hydrogen peroxide.
 It is a common antiseptic which can be found at pharmacies or bought online.

 The hydrogen peroxide’s job is to quickly oxidize the copper metal into copper oxide, which readily reacts with the vinegar to form copper acetate.
 Don’t use a higher concentration; a messy, brown precipitate will form.

-Upon adding the peroxide, the mixture will begin to fizz as hydrogen gas is released.
-If you use very small pieces of copper, fizzing can be very intense.
+Upon adding the peroxide, the mixture will begin to fizz as oxygen gas is released by the hydrogen peroxide.
+Sometimes, the fizzing can be quite intense.
 So, add the peroxide slowly to ensure the reaction does not become too vigorous.

 Within a few minutes, the solution should start turning blue, which is a sign that copper acetate is forming.
 It will steadily turn darker.